'Severance' Season 2: Everything We Know

 Get exclusive access to fashion and beauty trends, hot-off-the-press celebrity news, and more.

-According to Variety, season 2 will also bring on several new cast members in undisclosed roles, including Game of Thrones alum Gwendoline Christie, Unbelievable's Merritt Wever, and veteran actor Bob Balaban.
+According to Variety, season 2 will bring several new cast members in undisclosed roles, including Game of Thrones alum Gwendoline Christie, Search Party's Alia Shawkat, Unbelievable's Merritt Wever, and veteran actor Bob Balaban.
 Other new additions include Robby Benson, Stefano Carannante, John Noble, and Ólafur Darri Ólafsson.

 Is there a trailer for 'Severance' season 2?

-Apple TV+ dropped a cryptic date announcement video on July 10, which begins with each of the severed floor employees entering the elevator at Lumon, with a voiceover of Helly's severance pledge.
+The streamer also dropped a cryptic date announcement video when it announced the premiere date.
+The clip begins with each of the severed floor employees entering the elevator at Lumon, with a voiceover of Helly's severance pledge.
 After several quick glimpses of future scenes (including Mark running and what looks like Helly in an air duct), Gwendoline Christie's character makes her debut.
 The angry-looking woman's words to the group are chilling: "You should have left."

 What will 'Severance' season 2 be about?